ibm-watson-data-lab/serverless-swift-app/docs/deploy/README.md

 ##  Embedding Libraries

 As of this writing OpenWhisk does not support bundling of Swift libraries with your functions.
-We have worked around this issue by allowing you to embed other Swift files in your functions.
+We have worked around this limitation by allowing you to embed other Swift files in your functions.
 The _wsk_deploy_func_to_prod.sh_ will run your Swift function through the [Jinja2 Template Engine](http://jinja.pocoo.org/).
 This allows you to add includes to your Swift functions.
 The contents of the included files will be embedded in the function prior to uploading to OpenWhisk.